 - 2013 ASD Star Award

-Josh has served as the Head Athletic Trainer for the All Alaska Football Camp for the past four years, and has thoroughly enjoyed his time spent there.
-Josh is the Assistant Director of Athletics/Sports Medicine as well as the Head Athletic Trainer for Colorado Mesa University in Grand Junction Colorado.
-Josh has worked at CMU for the past eleven years.
-He oversees the medical care of the 29 NCAA teams and almost 800 student athletes.
-He also serves on the senior administrative team in the athletic department.
+Josh has served as the Head Athletic Trainer for the All Alaska Football Camp for the past eleven years and has thoroughly enjoyed his time spent there.
+Josh is employed by Intermountain Healthcare and provides medical coverage for the football team at Dixie State University in St George, Utah.
+Josh just completed his second year at DSU and was hired to assist the department transition from the NCAA DII level to the NCAA D1 level.
+Josh has been assigned many different tasks over the past year due to COVID 19, such as the COVID testing center director.
+Prior to accepting the position at DSU Josh served as the Assistant Director of Athletics/Sports Medicine as well as the Head Athletic Trainer at Colorado Mesa University in Grand Junction Colorado.
+Josh worked at CMU for fourteen years.
+He oversaw the medical care of the 29 NCAA teams and over 800 student athletes.
+He also served on the senior administrative team in the athletic department.
 Josh is a certified emergency medical technician and enjoys working in the field of emergency medicine.